serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 };
 ```

-Now, in your lambda function, GraphQL Schema and Resolvers will be imported ( as explained in next steps).
-Once API Gateway triggers an event, graphqlLambda function will then handled it, and the response is sent back to the client.
+In your lambda function, GraphQL Schema and Resolvers will be imported (as I'll explain further in a minute).
+Once API Gateway triggers an event, the  `graphqlLambda` function will handle it.
+The response is sent back to the client.

-*Step 3: Create GraphQL Schema*
+### Step 3: Create GraphQL schema

-Checkout out the complete [sample schema](https://github.com/serverless/serverless-graphql/blob/master/app-backend/dynamodb/schema.js) to build a Mini Twitter App.
-For this blog, I am going to focus on a subset of the schema to keep things simple.
+Feel free to check out out the [complete sample schema](https://github.com/serverless/serverless-graphql/blob/master/app-backend/dynamodb/schema.js) we're using to build this mini Twitter app.

+For this post, I am going to focus on a subset of the schema to keep things simple.

 ```yml
 type Query {